jupi421/colbuilder/docs/user_guide.md

 ### What is ColBuilder?

 ColBuilder enables researchers to:
-- Generate atomistic models of collagen microfibrils with precise control
+- Generate atomistic models of collagen microfibrils with precise control over their geometric features
 - Customize collagen structures with different crosslink types and configurations
 - Create models for various species (human, bovine, rodent, and more)
 - Prepare structures for molecular dynamics simulations
-- Study collagen at multiple scales of organization

 ### Pipeline Overview